 The 4th Malaysian Dental Therapists’ Scientific Conference (MDTSC) 2019 was held April 5-7, 2019 at Berjaya Times Square in Kuala Lumpur.
 This event is held every two years and SL participates as one of its major sponsors with the aim of strengthening its relationship with the Malaysian Dental Therapists Association (MDTA) and to introduce the Systema brand.
 The conference is a good opportunity to increase awareness of the Lion Dental Health Program and increase collaboration with the MDTA, as it welcomes dental professionals from all over Malaysia.
 A total of 800 dental therapists from across Malaysia attended this conference.

 SL has been involved with health and hygiene awareness programs for refugee children since 2013.
 The activities have been conducted in cooperation with NGOs and the United Nations High Commissioner for Refugees (UNHCR) staff in Kuala Lumpur and Johor Bahru.
+The event was canceled in 2020 and 2021 due to COVID-19.

 On October 23, 2019, SL conducted a program with a school in Kota Tinggi District, Johor, to raise awareness of cleanliness and hygiene among Rohingya refugee students protected under the UNHCR.